Managing Cybersecurity Risks with the Next Generation of Managed Security Services

 No changes are required to existing topology, access control lists (ACLs), or firewall rules.

 You can secure data in transit using 2048 bit datagram transport layer security (DTLS) end-to-end encryption.
 Meanwhile, secure data at rest with encrypted local files and a self-destruct option.

 Figure 1 – IAM solution architecture.

-The Guardian AWS Data Protection solution uses AWS Key Management Service (KMS) to create and manage cryptographic keys and control their use across a wide range of AWS services.
+The Cyber CMS Data Protection solution uses AWS Key Management Service (KMS) to create and manage cryptographic keys and control their use across a wide range of AWS services.